Azure/mlops-v2/QUICKSTART.md

    3.1.
 Go to [Azure DevOps](https://dev.azure.com/) to set up your MLOps deployment environment.
 To deploy the infrastructure via ADO (Azure DevOps), you will have to have an organization and a project, with a service connection to your subscription configured.

    3.2.
-Create a new organization and project in Azure Devops.
-Feel free to name both according to your project practices.
+Create a new project in Azure Devops.
+Feel free to name it according to your project practices.

    ![ADO Project](./images/ADO-project.png)